Kidi 'deserves' 3Music Awards Artiste of the Year - D Black says as show delays for hours

 Kidi won the award scheme's topmost award last year.

-3Music’s Artiste of the Year category has the likes of Sarkodie, Celestine Donkor, Black Sherif, Gyakie Stonebwoy, Mr Drew and Kuami Eugene.
+3Music’s Artiste of the Year category has the likes of Sarkodie, Celestine Donkor, Black Sherif, Gyakie, Stonebwoy, Mr Drew and Kuami Eugene including the two aforementioned artistes.

-However, the awards show, which was supposed to start at 6:30 PM started a few minutes to 12:00 AM because of what the organizers describe as “technical problems.”
+However, the main event, which was supposed to follow immediately after the pre-show started a few minutes to 12:00 AM because of what the organizers describe as “technical problems.”

 “We're currently having some technical problems.
 Sorry for any inconvenience caused.
 Working to bring you the best of shows,” 3Music posted on their social media platforms.